aikei/criptoch/README.md

 # Deployment

-I assume you are using an Ubuntu VPS.
+I assume you are using a Debian VPS.

 ## Install Node Js